 - Working from home offers you a lot of freedom, but it can also be lonely.
 This might be difficult if you enjoy being around other people.

-8 home-based business ideas you can start today
+25 profitable home business ideas you can start today

-- Buy products in bulk to sell
+- Buy products in bulk and sell them online

-- Sell homemade products you make yourself
+- Sell homemade products

 - Start a dropshipping store

-- Start a print-on-demand store
+- Start a print-on-demand business

 - Productize your service or expertise